What to do in Paris in September

 To buy a ticket with euros at the base of the metro.
 For larger metro stops, there are multiple entrances, and you may have to try more than one to find a ticket vendor.
 They also run on an electronic pass system called the Navigo.

 If you are walking in Paris, make sure to pack comfortable walking shoes.
 Sneakers can be very fashionable.
-I recommend these Veja or my Madewell sneakers, which are great for walking around Paris.
+I recommend either the Veja sneakers or these other options, which are only $100 and so cute, and are great for walking around Paris.
 When the weather turns in September, you might want to consider booties.
 I love these from Blondo, and they are waterproof.

 If this is your first time in Paris, enjoy this blog post.
 It offers helpful tips on museum passes, parks, what to skip, and what to prioritize when visiting.